 Because what is normal changes with age, doctors must plot children's BMI measurements on standard growth charts rather than using a universal normal range for BMI as is done with adults.
 They also use separate charts for boys and girls to account for differences in growth rates and amounts of body fat as the two genders mature.

-That information is recorded in your child's medical record, and over several visits the pattern of measurements allows the doctor to track your child's growth.
+That information is recorded in your child's medical record.
+Over several visits, the pattern of measurements allows the doctor to track your child's growth.

 By identifying these at-risk kids, doctors can monitor their body fat carefully and try to prevent adult obesity through changes in eating and exercise habits.